kioydiolabs/klb-screenshot-cdn-cli/README.md

 ## Usage

-Use `cdn delete <url>` where `<url>` is the URL of the screenshot on the bucket, to delete that screenshot.
+- Use `cdn delete <url>` where `<url>` is the URL of the screenshot on the bucket, to delete that screenshot.
 You will be asked to confirm.
 You can use the `-f, --force` to skip confirmation (use with caution).
+- If you have already deleted a file and want to purge its cache separately, you can use `cdn cachepurge <url>` where `<url>` is the URL of the screenshot.

 ## Bug reporting